Colet (singer)

 Ma.
 (Note: pronounced as Maria) Nicolette Florenosos Vergara (born September 14, 2001), known professionally as Colet, is a Filipino singer, songwriter, dancer, and rapper under Star Magic.
+Before joining the Filipino girl group Bini, Colet was accepted on the singing contest Tawag ng Tanghalan (lit.
+'Call of the Stage') but withdrew to focus on her education.
+Following two years of training in ABS-CBN's Star Hunt Academy (SHA) program, Colet debuted as one of the main vocalists, lead dancers, and lead rappers of Bini on June 11, 2021.

-She debuted as one of the main vocalists, lead dancers, and lead rappers of the Filipino girl group Bini on June 11, 2021.
-She has accumulated multiple songwriting credits and earned critical acclaim for her vocal abilities and overall musical talent.
-On July 1, 2024, the government of Tagbilaran, Philippines honored her with a Plaque of Recognition for her dedication to music.
+Through the years, Colet has accumulated multiple songwriting and composition credits.
+She has also earned awards and critical acclaim for her vocal abilities and overall musicianship.
+On July 1, 2024, the government of her hometown, Tagbilaran, honored her with a Plaque of Recognition for her dedication to music.
 Colet has also been recognized by various sources for representing Visayans in the mainstream Philippine media.
+In November and December 2024, Colet was described as "one of the biggest stars in the nation" by Nylon Manila and a "renowned OPM tastemaker" by Billboard Philippines.

+Colet is a P-pop idol.
+In 2025, she was nominated in the P-pop Favorite Vocalist of the Year and The Complete Package: EveryJuan's P-pop All Rounder categories at the 10th P-pop Music Awards, and in 2026 won the Golden Voice Award at the JuanCast Midyear Awards.

 Early life and education

 Ma.
 Nicolette Florenosos Vergara was born on September 14, 2001, in Tagbilaran, Bohol, Philippines to Arnulfo and Maria Regina Vergara.
-She came from a family of eight siblings.
 Her father was also a singer and drummer.

 Colet participated in her school's singing groups and in singing competitions.
 She also joined her school's dance group and competed in inter-school dance competitions.
 In eighth grade, she wrote the lyrics to what subsequently became the Bini track "8" in 2021, which was initially conceived as a graduation song.
-She studied at Dr. Cecilio Putong National High School, where she chose the Special Program for the Arts (SPA) curriculum.
-She majored in vocals and was trained in singing under the SPA.
+She is a survivor of the 2013 Bohol earthquake.

 She completed senior high school at the Japan Philippine Institute of Technology in Bulacan as a scholar, where she graduated along with fellow Bini member Maloi in 2024.
-As of 2025, Colet is studying communications at Thames International School.
-(Note: This refers to a school in Quezon City, Philippines, not the Thames International College found in Nepal.)